carbonblack/cbc-binary-toolkit/README.md

 The Binary Analysis SDK is design to work on Python 3.6 and above.

-All requirements are install as part of `pip install` or if you're planning on pushing changes to the Binary Analysis SDK then following can be used after cloning the repo `pip install requirements.txt`
+All requirements are installed as part of `pip install` or if you're planning on pushing changes to the Binary Analysis SDK, the following can be used after cloning the repo `pip install requirements.txt`

-##### Packages
+### Packages
 * argparse
 * cbapi
 * python-dateutil